-Your real Christmas tree spruced up your home for the holidays––and now it’s time to say farewell to your fir by giving it an eco-friendly send-off to its second life as wood chips, mulch or compost.
+Ol’ Tannenbaum really spruced up your home for the holidays––but now it’s time to say farewell to your fir by giving it an eco-friendly send-off to its second life as wood chips, mulch or compost.
 It’s super easy to be green by recycling your Christmas tree to help aid the growth of new plants.
 You can either prep your tree to be picked up in front of your house on your yard waste collection day, or you can drop it off at one of several locations.
-Read on for the details on where to recycle your Christmas tree.
+Read on for the details on where to recycle your Christmas tree and lights in San Diego.

 Before You Recycle Your Tree

 First, prepare your real Christmas tree for recycling by removing all lights, tinsel, ornaments, garland, nails, wire, the tree stand and any additional decorations or non-organic materials.
-Basically, your tree should be as bare as it would be if it were in the forest.
+Basically, your tree should be as bare as if it was still in the forest.

 Good to know: Flocked trees (with fake snow) are accepted for recycling through the city of San Diego, but artificial trees may not be recycled.